meltyourface/blank/posts/Diabolism/Grimoire-of-Elemental-Infernal-Hierarchies/index.md

 ## The Chromatic Compendium of Infernal Dominions

-Introduction: This grimoire serves as an intricate guide in cataloguing demonic entities according to their elemental infernal affiliations.
+**Introduction**: This grimoire serves as an intricate guide in cataloguing demonic entities according to their elemental infernal affiliations.
 It employs color-coding, esoteric symbols, and sigils to capture the hierarchical structures of these malevolent forces.
 Additionally, this comprehensive work includes methods for summoning and controlling demons, ensuring its functionality for the adept practitioner of Diabolism.

 Color Scheme and Elemental Affiliations:
 1. Red - Fire